cschreib/kmos-scripts/README.md

 NB: At this stage there are some other things we can do to improve the reduction, like improving the sky subtraction and astrometry, but we will see that some other time.
 For now we will just check that the helper targets are well detected.
 To do these checks, you could use QFitsView and open each reduced cube one by one.
 This is tedious...
 Instead you can follow the procedure below, which I find more convenient.

 2) First you are going to need the names of your helper targets, as given in the KARMA file when you prepared the OBs.
-To find out the names of all your targets, go into, e.g., "sci-01" and run the following command on any of the 4 FITS images:
+To find out the names of all your targets, go into, e.g., "sci-01" and run the following command on any of the FITS images:
 ```bash
 fitshdr sci_reconstructed_KMOS.2015-12-26T05\:56\:49.884-sci.fits | grep -E "ARM[0-9]+ NAME"
 ```

 3) This will print the list of the IFUs "ARMx" (where "x" is the IFU ID) and the corresponding targets.
 From there, identify the name of your helper targets.
+You may have to repeat the above command for another OB, if you have multiple target lists.

 4) Now copy the attached phy++ program "extract_ifu.cpp" into the working directory and compile it:
 ```bash